stevezg/stevezg/README.md

 ## 🚀 About Me

-I'm currently working at **Starbucks** on the digital menu team, helping to create software that powers digital menu boards in over 2,500 stores.
-Before this, I worked on the marketing CMS at **Disney+**, contributing to delivering magical experiences to millions of viewers.
+I'm currently working at **Starbucks** on the digital menu team, helping to create software that powers digital menu's .
+Before this, I worked on the marketing CMS at **Disney+**, creating Marketing Landing Pages (MLP's)

 ## 🎓 Education